Logo Anja Jepsen Photography

 Some inspiration for lively and expressive photos at nine months could be:

-• The classic crawler: photograph your baby on all fours, ideally while it is in motion.
-This pose perfectly captures their mobility and spirit of discovery.
+• The classic crawler: Photograph your baby on all fours, ideally while it is moving.
 Place an interesting toy out of reach and have the camera ready when your baby crawls towards it.
-The concentration on the face, the effort in the little muscles and the determination are beautiful to look at.
+The concentration, effort and determination are beautiful to watch.
 Take photos from different angles: from the front, from the side and from slightly above.

 • The starting moment: The moment before the crawling starts is particularly expressive: the baby in the quadruped position, ready to start, perhaps with a mischievous grin on its face.
 This tense moment just before the movement is dynamic and full of energy.